kaiyu2012/givand-website/QUICK_FIX.md

 # 🔧 Quick Fix for Cloudflare Build Error

 ## The Problem
-Your Cloudflare build failed with: `patch-package: not found`
+Your Cloudflare build failed because `package-lock.json` was out of sync with `package.json`.

 ## ✅ The Solution (2 steps)